Artificial Intelligence and the Law (2nd edition)

 In this second edition various chapters have been updated to reflect recent developments in the field.
 Two chapters covering media law and competition law have also been added.

-Jan De Bruyne is a research expert AI and (tort) law at the KU Leuven Centre for IT & IP Law (CiTiP) and assistant professor at the eLaw Center for Law and Digital Technologies in Leiden.
-He also works as a senior researcher at the Knowledge Centre Data & Society.
+Jan De Bruyne is professor IT law at the KU Leuven and Head of the KU Leuven Centre for IT & IP Law.
+He is also Co-Director at the Knowledge Centre for Data & Society.
 He obtained his PhD at the Faculty of Law and Criminology of Ghent University and has been a postdoctoral researcher on liability and robots at the same Faculty.

 Cedric Vanleenhove is professor at Ghent University and at the HEC Management School of the University of Liège.
 He obtained his PhD at the Faculty of Law and Criminology of Ghent University, where he subsequently worked as a post-doctoral researcher in transnational law.